fhiso/tsc-governance/board/by-laws.md

 website](http://fhiso.org/by-laws/).
 This unofficial version exists so that versions can be produced in other formats.*

-*Enacted on 1 September 2013, and last updated on 6 March 2016.*
+*Enacted on 1 September 2013, and last updated on 19 April 2016.*

 Article 1: Name
 ---------------